University of Copenhagen

 - Explore the largest city in Denmark and the rest of Europe

 The University of Copenhagen is Denmark's oldest university, and with 37,000 students it is Denmark's largest.
 It is located on four campuses in central Copenhagen.
 While many subjects taught in English are available to graduate students, robust offerings at the undergraduate level in English are limited to Anthropology, Biology, Economics, Mathematics, Political Science, Psychology, Sociology and classes in Danish Language and Culture.
 A handful of classes in other departments may be available in English.
 Students may study at the University of Copenhagen for the academic year or spring semester.
 Fall semester-only placements are not available due to Copenhagen's academic calendar.

 The city of Copenhagen is home to 1.2 million people, representing more than 20% of the entire population of Denmark (5.6 million).
 Denmark topped the United Nation’s 2012 World Happiness Report three times in the nine years of the report, and is currenlty ranked second in the world for 2021.
 Copenhagen has been declared the world’s most livable city by multiple publications.

 Click here to see sample courses KU students can take at the University of Copenhagen: Copenhagen Course Equivalencies

-An overview of some housing options is available here: http://universitypost.dk/article/top-10-student-housing-copenhagen
+Reviews of some UCHF housing options is available here.

 Due to severe student housing shortages in the Greater Copenhagen area, it is IMPERATIVE that students accepted onto the Kansas/Copenhagen exchange apply for student housing via the UCHF as soon as the UCHF sends out e-mailed invitations to apply for housing via the UCHF’s on-line system (usually in June for Academic Year applicants, and mid- to late November for Spring applicants).